 Are there commercials on Sling TV or is it ad-free?

-Since Sling TV is a cable-alternative, you’ll be subjected to all of the commercials that normally come with live national broadcasting.
-However, you can always record shows and fast-forward through commercials later.
+Yes.
+Although you can opt-out of targeted commercials, you should expect the same commercials you’d normally see on live broadcasting.
+However, with the DVR feature you can always record shows and fast-forward through commercials later.

 Can I DVR my shows or watch on-demand content on Sling TV?